 The competition does not release information on new businesses to protect the ideas of the entrepreneurs.

 This is the first year college students were asked to enter their business ideas and Connor Killigrew of Putney was among the five college finalists.

 "We are thrilled this year to have expanded the competition to be statewide and to have finalists from all regions," said Strolling of the Heifers Founder and Executive Director Orly Munzing.
-"Agriculture and food are key sectors for keeping Vermont's economy vital, and it is great to see so much innovation going on in our state."

 When competition organizers held a workshop in February 120 people showed up across the state and 60 submitted the required business plan to enter the competition.